micahwierenga/css-box-model-and-positioning/readme.md

 <!--10:55 10 minutes -->

-## Positioning - Catch Up
+## Position

 Another CSS property, `position`, affects how our elements interact with other elements on the page.
 It can take a `relative`, `absolute`, `fixed`, or `static` value.

 #### Static Positioning

 `position:static` is the default value for position.
-You won't need to use this rule unless you're overriding a previous declaration.
+You won't need to declare this value unless you're overriding a previous declaration.

 #### Relative Positioning

-Declaring `position:relative` allows you to position the element top, bottom, left, or right relative to where it would normally occur.
+Declaring `position:relative` allows you to position the element top, bottom, left, or right, **relative to where it would normally occur**.
 Let's add some CSS and see what happens:

 ```css
 #box1 {